leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: keratoconus-condition-cornearefractive
 - What is keratoconus?
+- Why do I have keratoconus
+- What does cornea thinning mean
 - Why does keratoconus have high astigmatism?
 - My doctor told me my cornea is cone shaped, what does it mean?
 - What does keratoconus mean?